A proposal to improve the accuracy of cosmological observables and address the Hubble tension problem: Summary and conclusion

+We like to stress that our \qn{fixed EDs} approach is no criticism of the correctness of $H_0$ as determined by \citet{Collaboration2018}.
+On the contrary, the assumption of a cosmological constant was the only reasonable choice at the time of measurement, and moreover, is immune to the consequences of a dynamical model of DE.
+We simply treat it what it is: the information of conditions at place at a redshift of $z \sim 1090$ extrapolated to present-day values, {under the assumption} of a cosmological constant\footnote{In Sect.~\ref{sec:proc_customary} we present three models with a DE component, being clearly different from a cosmological constant, that all reproduce the CMB spectrum of $\Lambda$CDM.}.
+Only the existence of these results makes the \qn{fixed EDs} approach feasible.
+In other words, the finding of the \qn{concordance EDs} is the great achievement of the CMB measurement by the Planck mission, with the establishment of the $\Lambda$CDM concordance parameters.

-Subsequently to these findings, we argued that this novel consistency check for cosmological models be included in the standard MCMC method, applied in many observational programs to compare dynamical models of DE to a cosmological constant.
-It boils down to the requirement to sample only those models which exhibit consistent results between forward-in-time and backward-in-time calculations of the cosmic evolution, upon the correct choice of the ICs.
-Including this recommended consistency check would extend the standard MCMC method, to include a three-step procedure consisting of a calculation of the forward-evolution, followed by a calculation of the backward-evolution with a final consistency check where only consistent parameter sets are considered in the computation of the probability distribution.
+Subsequently to the finding of Sect.~\ref{sec:proc_amended}, we argue that employing both, \qn{fixed EDs} approach and \qn{fixed $H_0$} approach, provides a consistency check for cosmological models.
+In Sect.~\ref{sec:observations} we propose that this novel consistency check be included in the standard MCMC method, that is applied in many observational programs to compare dynamical models of DE to a cosmological constant and test extensions to $\Lambda$CDM.
+It boils down to the requirement to sample only those models which exhibit consistent results for \qn{fixed EDs} and \qn{fixed $H_0$} calculations of the cosmic evolution, in the final computation of the probability distribution.
+Including this recommended consistency check would extend the standard MCMC method, to include a three-step procedure starting with the customary calculation of the backward-evolution assuming locally based $H_0$, followed by a calculation of the forward-evolution starting at \qn{concordance EDs}, and a final consistency check where only consistent parameter sets are considered in the computation of the probability distribution.
 This final step would then narrow down the parameter space dramatically, increasing significantly the accuracy of the determined model parameters.